Josef Martínez: 2018 season

 On 2 June 2018, Martínez converted a late penalty kick against Philadelphia Union to notch his fifth MLS hat-trick, tying the league record for hat-tricks and doing so faster than any other player in league history.
 He broke the record for hat-tricks on 21 July 2018 against DC United, after only 44 games.

 He was voted the MLS Player of the Month for July after scoring ten goals and adding one assist to lead the Five Stripes to a 3–1–1 record.

 He scored the only goal for the MLS All-Stars in the 2018 MLS All-Star Game against Juventus, a 1–1 draw, and was named MVP.

 On 24 August 2018, he scored his 28th goal of the season, a game winner in Orlando City, to break the league single-season record of 27, held by Roy Lassiter, Chris Wondolowski, and Bradley Wright-Phillips.
 After failing to capitalize on numerous opportunities, Martínez utilized his quick footwork to cut back against the defender and then chip Joe Bendik to set the record in just his 26th match.
 He was named MLS Player of the Month for August 2018.
+Atlanta United won the MLS Cup that season.

 2019 season

 On 6 August 2019, Martínez was awarded the MLS Player of the Month for July.
 He earned the award having scored in nine straight matches, tying his own MLS record set the previous season, which was also shared with Diego Valeri.

 On 23 August, he set a new MLS record by scoring a goal in 12 consecutive games.
-The goal helped his side to a 1–0 win over rivals Orlando and was his 15th strike during the streak.
+The goal helped his side to a 1–0 win over rivals Orlando City and was his 15th strike during the streak.
 On 18 September, Martínez extended his goal-scoring record to 15 consecutive games, which is the third longest streak in world football after Lionel Messi (33 goals in 21 games) and Tor Henning Hamre (21 goals in 15 games).

 2020 season

-On 29 February 2020, in Atlanta United’s first game of the 2020 season, Martínez suffered a torn ACL against MLS debutant Nashville SC.
+On 29 February 2020, in Atlanta United’s first game of the 2020 season, Martínez suffered a torn ACL against MLS debutant Nashville.
 Martínez missed the entirety of the 2020 season.